 Digital Object Identifier (DOI)

 Liu, Shi Bo; Ma, Zheng; Sun, Wen Lan; Sun, Xiao Wen; Hong, Yan; Ma, Long; Qin, Chao; Stratton, Harrison J.; Liu, Qiang; and Jiang, Jun Tao, "The Role Of Androgen-Induced Growth Factor (Fgf8) On Genital Tubercle Development In A Hypospadiac Male Rat Model Of Prenatal Exposure To Di-N-Butyl Phthalate" (2012).
-Neurobiology.
+Translational Neuroscience.
 174.